Manage Shopify Listings

 Overview

 Shopify is an all-in-one e-commerce platform that allows you to easily set up an online store.
-Sellercloud connects to Shopify via API and allows you to manage various aspects of your store such as listings, inventory, and orders.
+Our Shopify Account Integration allows you to easily upload your product inventory and create new listings on your Shopify store directly from your Sellercloud account.

 Prepare a Product for Shopify

 Before posting a product to Shopify, make sure it’s Shopify-ready.
 The only required attribute to post to Shopify is the Title.
-You can configure the Custom Title field or leave it empty, in which case Selelrcloud will use the Product Name.
-The product must be Website Enabled on the Website Properties page for the available inventory to upload; otherwise, an inventory of zero will upload for that product.
+You can configure the Custom Title field or leave it blank.
+If left empty, Sellercloud will use the Product Name as the title.
+Additionally, to enable the available inventory to upload, ensure the product is Website Enabled on the Website Properties page.
+Failure to do so will result in an inventory of zero uploaded for that product.

 Post a Product on Shopify